 Materials Used

-Plain sample bottles , heparinated sample bottles, 70% alcohol, 0.05% chlohexidine antiseptics, gloves, forceps, cotton wool, dry iced transportation flask, a pair of water proof boot, cover all Khaki jumpsuit, methanol, distilled water oil immersion, glass slide, light microscope , dissecting and compound, microscope, tissue paper, giemsa stock solution, coplin Jar
+Plain sample bottles , heparinated sample bottles, 70% alcohol, 0.05% chlorhexidine antiseptics, gloves, forceps, cotton wool, dry iced transportation flask, a pair of water proof boot, cover all Khaki jumpsuit, methanol, distilled water oil immersion, glass slide, light microscope , dissecting and compound, microscope, tissue paper, Giemsa stock solution, coplin jar

 Collection of Tick and blood Samples from cattle

-The cattle were thoroughly examined for ticks found were carefully removed using forceps while ensuring there was no damage on the structure and mouthparts of the ticks.
+The cattle were thoroughly examined.
+Ticks found were carefully removed using forceps while ensuring there was no damage on the structure and mouthparts of the ticks.
 Ticks were collected from different parts of the body.
 All stages of ticks including the larvae, nymphs and adults present at each site were collected.
 The ticks were collected and placed in 70% alcohol bottles.
 About 2.5ml of blood was carefully drawn from the jugular vein with venipuncture and place in sterile heparinated sample bottles which were proper labeled.

-Ticks and blood was collected simultaneously from the cattle.
-The ticks and blood sample were taken to veterinary Teaching Hospital (VTH) of University of Agriculture Markudi for identification and analysis of haematological indices following the procedure of Walker el at.
+Ticks and blood were collected simultaneously from the cattle.
+The ticks and blood sample were taken to the Veterinary Teaching Hospital (VTH) of University of Agriculture Markudi for identification and analysis of haematological indices following the procedure of Walker el at.
 (2003) and Emberth (1986)

 Tick Identification